 - Apply pressure to your nose.
-Use 2 fingers to pinch your nose shut for 10 to 15 minutes.
-This will help stop the bleeding.
-Breathe through your mouth.
+Use 2 fingers to pinch your nose shut for 10

 - Apply ice on the bridge of your nose to decrease swelling and bleeding.
 Use a cold pack or put crushed ice in a plastic bag.
 Cover it with a towel to protect your skin.

 - Pack your nose with a cotton ball, tissue, tampon, or gauze bandage to stop the bleeding.

 - Medicines applied to a small piece of cotton and placed in your nose.
 Medicine may also be sprayed in or applied directly to your nose.
 You may need medicine to prevent an infection.
 If bleeding is severe, medicine may be injected into a blood vessel in your nose.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him of her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.